How do I request an item?

 Where do I pick it up?

-Books, microform and other non-photocopy materials must be picked up from and returned to the Circulation Desk.
+Books, microform and other non-photocopy materials must be picked up from and returned to the Library Desk.
 Users will be notified by email when a requested item has been received or if there are any problems filling a request.
 Items that are not picked up by their due date will be returned to the lending library.

 Photocopies of journal articles will be sent by email to your campus email address and do not need to be returned.